 WHAT YOU SHOULD KNOW:

-- Avoid drinks with caffeine.
-Caffeine may be found in some coffees, teas, and sodas.
-It is also found in chocolates.
+- Avoid carbonated drinks, alcohol, and caffeine.
+Caffeine is found in some coffees, teas, and sodas.
+It is also found in chocolate.

 - Do not eat foods that upset your stomach.
-Do not eat spicy or acidic foods, such as oranges.
+These include spicy or acidic foods, such as oranges.

 - You have a fever.

-- Your stomach pain does not go away or gets worse after taking your medicine.
+- Your stomach pain does not go away or gets worse after you take medicine.

 - You have severe pain in your stomach.

-- Your vomit (throw up) looks like coffee grounds or has blood in it.
+- Your vomit looks like coffee grounds or has blood in it.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.